12.3. Polymorphism In Depth

 Instantiating a Shape object.
 This version of the code replaces the separate variables (indicated by striking them out) with a single Shape pointer variable (highlighted in yellow).
 When each shape object (Circle, Rectangle, or Triangle) is created, it is upcast to a Shape.
 Upcasting and pointer variables are two more polymorphism requirements.

-The most profound changes occur in the third block of code - the code where the shape is dawn.
-The previous version required a switch statement to determine which shape the user created and to then call the appropriate draw function (see Drawing the shape).
+The most profound changes occur in the third block of code, where the shape is dawn.
+The previous version required a switch statement to determine which shape the user created so the program could call the appropriate draw function (see Drawing the shape).
 This version dispenses with the switch statement and replaces it with a polymorphic function call.

 if (s != nullptr)